 At Seabrook, we offer a medically monitored withdrawal program to safely help a person recover from habitually using alcohol and other addictive chemicals.
 In addition to 24-hour physician and nursing care, our program includes a comprehensive medical examination and nursing intake, alongside monitoring each patient’s physiological and psychological withdrawal symptoms.
 Appropriate interventions include medication-assisted treatment, mental status examinations, addiction education, relapse prevention, behavioral therapy and motivational counseling.

 Though people often use the term “withdrawal management” synonymously with the term “detoxification,” they are not the same.
 Detoxification refers to the physical process the body uses to cleanse itself of toxins that have built up in organs and tissues over time.
 While the detoxification process is a mandatory step in recovery from a substance use disorder, it should occur alongside medically supervised treatment, including behavioral-based therapy and medication.
 Detox as a standalone process, with no follow-up, is not treatment.

 At Seabrook, we understand how substance abuse can take a toll on people’s lives, and we’re here to help.
 Our licensed medical professionals specialize in addiction therapy and in working with people who suffer from addiction and co-occurring disorders.

-Our six New Jersey and Pennsylvania campuses offer a welcoming environment where families can find the resources they need to make a full recovery from substance misuse and get their lives back on the right track.
+Our New Jersey campuses offer a welcoming environment where families can find the resources they need to make a full recovery from substance misuse and get their lives back on the right track.
 Contact Seabrook at 800-761-7575 today to learn about our comprehensive adult alcohol and drug rehab services.